EngineerBetter/engineerbetter-hugo/content/blog/migrating-to-kf.md

 After checking the references in the plan have not changed since it was created, secrets and application bits are pulled from Cloud Foundry and the migration is applied.

-The tool **pushes apps exactly as a human would** using the `kf` CLI before checking that they are healthy and are running with the correct buildpack and command.
+The tool **pushes apps exactly as a human would**, using the `kf` CLI before checking that the apps are healthy and are running with the correct buildpack and command.

 By migrating brokered services as user-provided services with custom bindings, the migration tool lets Kf use **existing data services without doing an upfront data migration**.
 As long as there is network connectivity and hostnames can be resolved, migrated Kf apps will continue to use the **exact same binding credentials** as their Cloud Foundry counterparts.